 Keiki Early Learning – Quality Education and Child Care

 Keiki Early Learning is a small group of family owned and operated child care centres in Perth’s northern suburbs which have been operation since 2003.
 We provide quality early learning education and child care services based on the Early Years Learning Framework that encourages dynamic learning and development through play.
-Our Early Years schools are located in Mindarie, Mindarie Primary, Hamersley, Glendale Hamersley, Edgewater and Trinity, Alkimos.
-We also run three Outside School Hours Care (OSHC) and Vacation Care programs based at Mindarie Primary School, Northshore Christian Grammar School, Alkimos and Yanchep Rise Primary School.
+Our Early Years schools are located in Mindarie, Mindarie Primary, Clarkson, Hamersley, Glendale Hamersley, Edgewater and Trinity, Alkimos.
+We also run five Outside School Hours Care (OSHC) and Vacation Care programs based at Burns Beach Primary School, Mindarie Primary School, Tapping Primary School, and Northshore Christian Grammar School and Shorehaven Primary School in Alkimos.

 Our Approach to Early Childhood Education